Abadrausar/Rubble-/other/Rubble Readme.txt

 Required Reading for Modders (in most-important-first order):
 	This readme
 	HowTo Rubble - Tutorials
-	Rubble Addons - Lots of stuff about addons in general Rubble Base Templates - The template documentation for the "Base/Templates" addon Rubble Native Templates - The template documentation for the built-in templates Rubble Libs Templates - The template documentation for the library templates The included addons - A little short on comments but still a great resource Raptor Basics - Raptor overview
-	Everything in "raptor command docs" - the Raptor command documentation, NEEDED if you plan to do anything with Raptor
+	Rubble Basics - Lots of stuff about addons and Rubble in general Rubble Base Templates - The template documentation for the "Base/Templates" addon Rubble Native Templates - The template documentation for the built-in templates Rubble Libs Templates - The template documentation for the library templates The included addons - A little short on comments but still a great resource Everything in "Rex Docs" - the Rex documentation, NEEDED if you plan to do anything with Rex

 If you do not plan on doing any modding the only thing you need to read is this readme.